DinoChiesa/ApiLoadGen/README.md

 - In the loadgen server, the job store is hardcoded as an App Services org+app under my personal account.
 This should be specifyable in the UI.
 - The companion UI to manage job definitions is pretty limited and ugly.
 - When the token to contact App Services expires, the loadgen server stops work, unable to read jobs.
 Need to implement token refresh.
-- Currently the loadgen server does not allow outbound calls within a job to specify a variable X-Forwarded-For header.
-There should be a way to allow a weighted-random selection of XFF.
+- Currently the loadgen server allows outbound calls within a job to specify a variable X-Forwarded-For header.
+The load distribution is always based on population distribution.
+This works, but  there should be a way to allow different distributions for XFF.
-- it is not possible to change the logging verbosity in the loadgen server
+- it is not possible to change the logging verbosity in the loadgen server.
-- loadgen jobs Does not handle XML requests or responses, or anything non-JSON.
-This is probably a low proprity.
+- loadgen jobs do not handle xml requests or responses, or anything non-JSON.
+This is probably a low priority bug.
+- embedding more than one template in a URL path, is not supported.
+- it is not supported to have a specific request target a domain name different than is specified in the job defn defaults